phalcon-orphanage/docs/pt/reference/annotations.rst

 Cache Enabler with Annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's pretend we've the following controller and the developer wants to create a plugin that automatically starts the cache if the latest action executed is marked as cacheable.
-First off all we register a plugin in the Dispatcher service to be notified when a route is executed:
+Let's pretend we've created the following controller and you want to create a plugin that automatically starts the cache if the last action executed is marked as cacheable.
+First off all, we register a plugin in the Dispatcher service to be notified when a route is executed:

 .. code-block:: php